-An agent who represents only the buyer owes the following affirmative duties to the buyer, the other parties and the other parties' agents involved in a real estate transaction:
+An agent who represents only the buyer owes the following affirmative duties to the buyer, the other parties' agents involved in a real estate transaction:

-1. To deal honestly and in good faith;
+- (1) To deal honestly and in good faith; - (2) To present all written offers, notices and other communications to and from the parties in a timely manner without regard to whether the property is subject to a contract for sale or the buyer is already a party to a contract to purchase; and - (3) To disclose material facts known by the agent and not apparent or readily ascertainable to a party.

-2. To present all written offers notices and other communications to and from the parties in a timely manner without regard to whether the property is subject to a contract for sale or the buyer is already a party to a contract to purchase; and
+A buyer's agent owes the buyer the following affirmative duties:

-- 3. To disclose material facts known by the agent and not apparent or readily ascertainable to a party. - A buyer's agent owes the buyer the following affirmative duties: - 1.
-To exercise reasonable care and diligence; - 2.
-To account in a timely manner for money and property received from or on behalf of the buyer; - 3.
-To be loyal to the buyer by not taking action that is adverse or detrimental to the buyer's interest in a transaction; - 4.
-To disclose in a timely manner to the buyer any conflict of interest, existing or contemplated; - 5.
-To advise the buyer to seek expert advice on matters related to the transaction that are beyond the agent's expertise; - 6.
-To maintain confidential information from or about the buyer except under subpoena or court order, even after the termination of the agency relationship; and - 7.
-Unless agreed otherwise in writing, to make a continuous, good faith effort to find property for the buyer, except that a buyer's agent is not required to seek additional properties for the buyer while the buyer is subject to a contract for purchase.
+- (1) To exercise reasonable care and diligence; - (2) To account in a timely manner for money and property received from or on behalf of the hower. - (3) To be loyal to the buyer by not taking action that is adverse or detrimental to the buyer's interest in a transaction; - (4) To disclose in a timely manner to the buyer any conflict of interest, existing or contemplated; - (5) To advise the buyer to seek expert advice on matters related to the transaction that are beyond the agent's expertise; - (6) To maintain confidential information from or about the buyer except under subpoena or court order, even after termination of the agency relationship; and - (7) Unless agreed otherwise in writing, to make a continuous, good faith effort to find property for the buyer, except that a buyer's agent is not required to seek additional properties for the buyer while the buyer is subject to a contract for purchase.